Ellipsis-Labs/rpcx-hello-world/README.md

 rustup target add wasm32-wasip1
 ```

+Ensure you have at least `rustc` version `1.81.0` installed.

 ### Program

-It is recommended that the sample program be built with solana-cli
+It is recommended that the sample program be built with `solana-cli` version `2.0.24`.
-version 2.0.24.
 To build the program, run:

 ```shell
 cd program
 cargo build-sbf
 ```

-This should create a `target/deploy` directory with the program's binary.
+This should create a `target/deploy` directory containing the compiled program binary.

 Make sure there's a generated program ID keypair in the `target/deploy` directory.